stammy/focal-point/README.md

 ## Landscape and Portrait Aspect Ratios

 Out of the box all images are considered to be landscape with a 4x3 aspect ratio, and portrait images are generalized to a 3x4 aspect ratio.
 These ratios are used to help crop images as they are resized.
 Because of the nature of the CSS _em_ unit and its ability to adapt to its surroundings, using the _em_ unit allows the crop and resize to be elastic to the image's natural dimensions.
-While cropping and resizing images, the _em_ unit does not render strict 4x3 or 3x4 ratio images, but instead adjusts relative to the image's natural dimensions as it resizes.
+While cropping and resizing images, the _em_ unit does not render strict 4x3 or 3x4 ratio images, but instead adjusts relative to the image's natural dimensions.
 Check out the demos to get a better idea of how they work.

 ## CSS Framework Classnames